rzzzwilson/Random-Stuff/Tutorials/python/self/README.rst

 This instance reference (the first parameter) can have any valid name in the method implementation, but ``self`` is traditional, to the extent that any other name is now considered odd or suspicious.
-Any user parameters are after the self parameter.
+User-supplied parameters, if any, are after the ``self`` parameter.

 Note that other languages hide this reference passing to some extent.
+Java, for instance, doesn't explicitly pass its ``this`` parameter in the method parameter list, it just magically appears in the environment of the instance method.

-This point has been discussed in the past, but the BDFL has decided that the "explicit self" is `here to stay`__.
+Whether the python ``self`` should be explicit or not has been discussed in the past, but the BDFL has decided that the "explicit self" is `here to stay`__.

 .. __: http://neopythonic.blogspot.com/2008/10/why-explicit-self-has-to-stay.html